 Spanx boss gives first class tickets and $10,000 to all her staff

-The chief executive and founder of women’s shapewear Spanx celebrated a new billion dollar deal by giving first class tickets and $10,000 (£7000) to every employee.
+The chief executive and founder of women’s shapewear company Spanx celebrated a new billion-dollar deal by giving first class tickets and $10,000 (£7000) to every employee.

-Sara Blakel posted a video on her Instagram last week in which she thanked her employees following the shapewear company’s new deal with the investment giant Blackstone which has purchased a majority stake.
+Sara Blakel posted a video on her Instagram last week in which she thanked her employees, following the shapewear company’s new deal with investment giant Blackstone, which has purchased a majority stake.

 The company — founded in 1998 with a capital of £3,600 — was valued at $1.2bn (£870m) in the deal.